Trump Tries to Leverage Power of Office to Subvert Biden Win

 White House press secretary Kayleigh McEnany told reporters that the meeting with Michigan officials was “not an advocacy meeting” and insisted Trump “routinely meets with lawmakers from across the country.”
 But such meetings are in fact rare, particularly as Trump has maintained a low profile since the election.

-As he departed Detroit for Washington on Friday morning, state Senate Majority Leader Mike Shirkey was swarmed by activists bearing signs that read: “Respect the Vote" and “Protect Democracy.”
+As he departed Detroit for Washington on Friday morning, Shirkey was swarmed by activists bearing signs that read “Respect the Vote" and “Protect Democracy.”

-“Their duties are to receive the canvass and certify the canvass, that’s it,” said John Pirich, a former assistant attorney general who teaches at Michigan State University Law School.
+“Their duties are to receive the canvass and certify the canvass, that’s it,” said John Pirich, a former assistant attorney general who teaches at Michigan State University College of Law.
 “They have absolutely no power to investigate allegations, theories or any half-brained kind of arguments that are being thrown around."

-The Michigan Legislature would be called on to select electors if Trump succeeded in convincing the board not to certify the results.
+The Michigan Legislature would be called on to select electors if Trump succeeded in persuading the board not to certify the results.

 Democratic Gov. Gretchen Whitmer could seek a court order forcing board members to certify the election and could remove those who refused, said Steve Liedel, another election attorney.